 There are quite a few applications for services companies or non tech companies.
 Those are typically not VC fundable businesses and not a good fit for a tech accelerator program.
 Physical products are fine if they are technology oriented and have a potential for scaling fast.
 Services companies (like a web development shop) should probably look for other type of funding (or perhaps bank loans).

 Most accelerators are a form of VC, and accept companies that fit that model of investment – growth oriented technology companies.
+A virtual CIO can also help address your technological needs and provide you with expertise on how you can improve.

 You need product and traction